Aqaba

-Aqaba (/ˈækəbə/ AK-ə-bə, /USalsoˈɑːk-/ AHK--; الْعَقَبَة, /ar/) is the only coastal city in Jordan and the largest and most populous city on the Gulf of Aqaba.
+Aqābaʾ (/ˈækəbə/ AK-ə-bə, /USalsoˈɑːk-/ AHK--; الْعَقَبَة, /ar/) is the only coastal city in Jordan and the largest and most populous city on the Gulf of Aqaba.
 Situated in southernmost Jordan, Aqaba is the administrative center of the Aqaba Governorate.
 The city had a population of 148,398 in 2015 and a land area of 144.8 sqmi.
-Aqaba has significant trade and tourism.
-The Port of Aqaba also serves other countries in the region.

-Aqaba's strategic location at the northeastern tip of the Red Sea between the continents of Asia and Africa has made its port important for thousands of years.
-The ancient city was called Elath, known in Latin as Aela) and in Arabic as Ayla.
-Its strategic location and proximity to copper mines made it a regional hub for copper production and trade in the Chalcolithic period.

-Aela became a bishopric under Byzantine rule and later became a Latin Catholic titular see after Islamic conquest around AD 650, when it became known as Ayla; the name Aqaba is late medieval.
-In the Great Arab Revolt's Battle of Aqaba Arab forces defeated the Ottoman defenders.
+Aqaba's location at the northeastern tip of the Red Sea between the continents of Asia and Africa has made its port important for millennia.
+The ancient city was called Elath, whose proximity to copper mines made it a regional hub for copper production and trade in the Chalcolithic period.
+Under Byzantine rule, Aela became a bishopric, and the Aqaba Church, the world's oldest known purpose-built Christian church, was constructed there.
+Following the Islamic conquest around AD 650, the city became known as Ayla and later became a Latin Catholic titular see.
+The name Aqaba did not come into use until the late medieval period.
+During the Great Arab Revolt, the prominent Battle of Aqaba saw joint Arab and British victory over Ottoman troops.

 Aqaba's location next to Wadi Rum and Petra has made it one of the major tourist attractions in Jordan.
-The city is administered by the Aqaba Special Economic Zone Authority, which has turned Aqaba into a low-tax, duty-free city, attracting several mega projects like Ayla Oasis, Saraya Aqaba, Marsa Zayed and expansion of the Port of Aqaba.
+The city is administered by the Aqaba Special Economic Zone Authority, which has turned Aqaba into a low-tax, duty-free city, attracting several tourist resort area like Ayla Oasis, Saraya Aqaba, Marsa Zayed, and Tala Bay.
 They are expected to turn the city into a major tourism hub in the region.
 However, industrial and commercial activities remain important, due to the strategic location of the city as the country's only seaport.

+The city is served by the King Hussein International Airport, while the Port of Aqaba serves as Jordan's principal seaport and a gateway for other countries in the region.
 The city sits right across the border from Eilat, likewise Israel's only port on the Red Sea.
-After the 1994 Israel–Jordan peace treaty, there were plans and hopes of establishing a trans-border tourism and economic area, but few of those plans have come to fruition.
+After the 1994 Israel–Jordan peace treaty, there were plans and hopes of establishing a trans-border tourism and economic area, but few of those plans have become real.